michael-oneill/IPEN-cookbook/Privacy Cookbook for Business Processes.md

 <tr><td>Information supplied by</td> <td>CvL</td></tr>
 <tr><td>Useable here for</td>        <td>A Web in Respect of the Constitution is Possible / Ideas about the web.</td></tr>
 <tr><td>Download-Page</td>           <td>http://secushare.org/2014-constitutionalweb.pdf</td></tr>
 <tr><td>Further Information</td>     <td>MAG: To my opinion CvL is trying to convince legislation that privacy and anonymity are the only important things in and therefore should be supported by very strict laws.
-The lawyers I asked about such topics were of the opinion that e.g. at contracts identifiability is a basic need, e.g. to the German BGB, so I do not share this opinion - we need a privacy "opt out", not a privacy by paranoia, but the article is worth reading.</td></tr>
+The lawyers I asked about such topics were of the opinion that e.g. at contracts identifiability is a basic need, e.g. to the German BGB, so I do not share this opinion - we need a privacy "opt out", but the article is worth reading.</td></tr>
 <tr><td>Added</td>                   <td>07.11.2014</td></tr>
 </table>